DFRobot/DFRobot_MLX90614/README.md

    * @fn setEmissivityCorrectionCoefficient
    * @brief set the emissivity calibration coefficient, users need to calculate the ratio of the temperature measured before the sensor changes emissivity to the true temperature of the object,
    * @n     upload the ratio to the api as a parameter, and the deviation of the object absolute temperature measured by the sensor will be lower
-   * @param calibrationValue new calibration coefficient, the ratio of the temperature measured before the sensor changes emissivity to the true temperature of the object, range: (0~1)
+   * @param calibrationValue new calibration coefficient, the ratio of the temperature measured before the sensor changes emissivity to the true temperature of the object, range: [0.1, 1.0]
+   * @param set0X0F false: Default; true : Applicable to the mlx90614 Series c
    * @return None
    */
-  void setEmissivityCorrectionCoefficient(float calibrationValue);
+  void setEmissivityCorrectionCoefficient(float calibrationValue, bool set0X0F = false);

   /**
    * @fn setMeasuredParameters